Elektra (2005 film): Home media

 The DVD of Elektra was released on April 5, 2005.
 It featured several deleted scenes, including one featuring Ben Affleck reprising his role from Elektra's predecessor, Daredevil (2003).
 It was released on VHS in May 2005.

 Director's cut

 An extended and slightly refined two-disc unrated director's cut DVD was released in October 2005, featuring a cut detailed for home video release.
 Unlike the Daredevil director's cut which added about thirty minutes of material not in the original theatrical release, this version only changed about seven minutes of footage, extending the total runtime by just three minutes.
 It was also criticized for poor video transfer.

-A Blu-ray of Elektra was released on October 19, 2009, for the United Kingdom (and France) only.
+A Blu-ray of Elektra was released on October 19, 2009, for release in the United Kingdom and France.
 The US version was released on May 4, 2010.
 It contains only the unrated director's cut of the film.